hpintojr/advantage_agent_metrics/knowledge_base/scripting.md

 "The first thing Freedom will do is reach out to your creditors.
 They're going to get new terms in place...
-They typically reduce your balance by 50% or more."
+They typically reduce your balance significantly."